barrucadu/barrucadu.co.uk/pages/now.markdown

 ---
 title: Now
-date: 2018-09-29
+date: 2018-12-29
 ---

 I'm living London and working as a software engineer.

 **Work:**

-- I had my Ph.D viva in May, having submitted [the thesis][w1] in March, and passed with corrections.
-The corrections are due by June 2019.
+- I had my Ph.D viva in May 2018, having submitted [the thesis][w1] in March, and passed with corrections.
+In December 2018 I finished the corrections and am preparing to submit the revised thesis.
 - I work for the [Government Digital Service (GDS)][w2], on the Platform Health team (looking after everything not being actively developed by another team).